ISagesse/Keeper-App/README.md

 Created with CodeSandbox

-Using react to create a clone of the google Keeper app.
+Using react to create a clone of the google Keep app.